Association for the Accreditation

 How long does the accreditation process typically take?

 The accreditation process is a milestone-based process.
 It typically takes approximately 12 months to prepare your accreditation package to be reviewed by the Council on Accreditation.
+For additional information about the expected timeline, see Instructions to Apply for Initial Accreditation or Reaccreditation.

 When will I need to renew my accreditation?